geodetic-metrology-tools/LGC2/README.md

 ### Automatic tests ###

 Automatic tests are performed each time you push a commit.
-These tests include compilation of `ALL_BUILD` target, and running the `UnitTests` target, all on Linux 64 bits, Windows 32 and 64 bits.
+These tests include compilation of `ALL_BUILD` target, and running the `LGC_Tests` target, all on Linux 64 bits, Windows 32 and 64 bits.
 If the tests don't pass, your PR will not be merged.

 For each release, when `master` is updated, GitLab-CI will automatically build the installers.